-Relationship between Velocity and Flow Rate in DPM
+Relationship Between Velocity and Flow Rate in DPM — Lesson 9

-When using DPM model, if you want to track the particle trajectory in Ansys Fluent, setting both "Velocity" and "flow rate" can sometimes lead to confusion.
-This solution will clarify their meanings.
+When using the DPM model, if you want to track the particle trajectory in Fluent software, setting both "Velocity" and "Flow Rate" can sometimes lead to confusion.
+The solution below will clarify their meanings.

 In general, velocity and flow rate are related with the following formula: